RareSkills/blog/solidity-metadata/solidity-metadata.md

 ## Why does smart contract metadata exist?

 This metadata adds an extra 53 bytes to the deployment cost, which translates to an extra 10,600 gas (200 per bytecode) + the calldata cost (16 gas per non-zero bytes, 4 gas per zero-byte).
 This translates to up to 848 additional gas in calldata cost.
 So why include it?

 This enables smart contract code to be rigorously verified.
 The metadata JSON the compiler output includes a hash of the source code.
-So if the source code changes a little bit, the the metadata JSON file will change and its IPFS hash will change.
+So if the source code changes a little bit, the metadata JSON file will change and its IPFS hash will change.

 ## One weird trick to lower gas via IPFS hash